dhruvchadha2212/Adam-Optimiser-Project/README.md

 Inorder to run the above algorithms,you need scilab software.
 (here is the link to download scilab for various platforms http://www.scilab.org/en/download/latest) After downloading the scilab you just need to copy and paste the code provided.
+Replace the 'f' variable in the code with the function for which you want to find the minima.
+Replace the 'g' variable in the code with the gradient of the function for which you want to find the minima.
+In case of Adagrad only change the variable 'dim' with the no. of dimensions of domain.